 Guangyuan Sichuan, China Travel Guide

-Guangyuan's main mode of public transportation is its extensive bus network.
+Guangyuan's main mode of mass transit is its extensive bus network.
 The city does not feature a metro or tram system.
 Buses cover most of the urban area.
-Bus routes connect nearly all of the urban area and link to attractions.
+Bus routes connect nearly all of the urban region and link to attractions.
 Major hubs include the city center, the rail depot, and various bus stations.

 Route information is available at bus stops.
-Local mapping apps like Baidu Maps or Amap provide real-time bus information and route planning assistance.
+Local map applications like The Baidu maps app or Amap provide real-time bus information and route planning assistance.
 Fares are typically ¥1-2 per ride.
 You can pay in cash (exact change is often a requirement) or via mobile payment apps like WeChat Pay or Alipay by scanning a QR code.

 Scan QR codes with WeChat Pay or Alipay for easy bus fare payment.
 This is the common method.